jertubiana/ScanNet/README.md

 5. Mapping the provided labels onto the pdb chains.
 6. Training of the network
 7. Prediction on the test sets.
-8. Drawing the corresponding Precision-recall curves.
+8. Drawing of the Precision-recall curves.

 Downloading pdb files and preprocessing the data set (without evolutionary information) takes ~7 hours using a single CPU core.
 Training on a single GPU takes 1-2 hours.
 Outputs are saved in the plots/ folder.

 Set check=True for a quick test.
 Set train=False to evaluate the network shown in the paper.